yadhu-dev/yadhu-dev/README.md

 - **👀 I’m interested in electronics ⚡ and computer science 💻, and building innovative tech projects 🔧.**

-- **🌱 I’m currently learning advanced RFID systems 📡, microcontroller-based development 🔋, and full-stack integration with Python, Flask, and frontend technologies 🖥️.**
+- **🌱 I’m currently learning Advanced RFID systems 📡,Advanced Communication 🛰️, microcontroller-based development 🔋, and full-stack integration with Python, Flask, and frontend technologies 🖥️.**

 - **💻 I’m skilled in both computer science 💻 and electronics ⚡, with hands-on experience in embedded systems, circuit design, and software development.**